briancoyner/MagicFingers/README.md

 - Core Animation (CAReplicatorLayer and CABasicAnimation) to spin a star image around each touch
 - Key Value Coding (KVC) and Key Value Observing (KVO)
 - UITableViewController with custom cells that control the BTSMagicOptions object.

-## Turning off the System Gestures
-You need to turn off the System Gestures in order to lay down 4 or more fingers.
-  - Settings -> General -> Multitasking Gestures (OFF)